 The rest of the paper is organized as follows.
-In Section 2, we describe the two major drawbacks of using TCP for multimedia streaming: short-term insufficient bandwidth and lack of precise rate control.
-These drawbacks motivate the use of multiple TCP connections in our proposed system, which is described in Section 3.
-In Section 4, we demonstrate the performance of our system based on simulations results using NS[13].
-We then describe other related works that utilize multiple network connections in Section 5.
+In Section 2, we describe other related works that utilize multiple network connections.
+In Section 3, we describe the two major drawbacks of using TCP for multimedia streaming: short-term insufficient bandwidth and lack of precise rate control.
+These drawbacks motivate the use of multiple TCP connections in our proposed system, which is described in Section 4.
+In Section 5, we demonstrate the performance of our system through NS simulations [Information Sciences Institute ] and actual Internet experiments.
 Finally, we summarize our contributions in Section 6.